What is Address Standardization?

 - How to Verify an Address with USPS?

-- Data Matching – The Most Critical Challenge for Address Verification
+- Data Matching – The Most Critical Challenge for Address Standardization and Verification

 - A Case Study – E-Ideas Limited